dsc-courses/practice.dsc80.com/problems/sp22-midterm/sp22-mid-q06.md

 ( ) Some students from Warren High applied to Stanford, and some others applied to Columbia, but none applied to both.
-( ) Some students from Warren High applied to Stanford but none applied to Columbia.
+( ) Some students from Warren High applied to Stanford but none admitted to Columbia.
-( ) Some students from Warren High applied to Columbia but none applied to Stanford.
+( ) Some students from Warren High applied to Columbia but none admitted to Stanford.
 ( ) The students from Warren High that applied to both Columbia and Stanford were all rejected from Stanford, but at least one was admitted